The Laws of Life: 3 Basic Principles

 It’s important that the laws of your life be based on ethics and respect for those around you.
 Don’t desire something for others that you wouldn’t want for yourself.

-The true laws of life aren’t set by a legal code, family rules or today’s gurus who try to convince you how to be happy.
+The real laws of life aren’t set by a legal code or family mandates.
+Nor are they set by the new false gurus of today who try to convince us how to be happy.

 There are plenty of things that you can’t learn in books.
 You discover them by making mistakes, through observation and deduction, as well as by interacting with others.
 You eventually find happiness.
 However, no doubt you have also known pain.